 – Counseling – counseling is a great investment for the entire family.
 You should expect to pay for counseling for the birth mother or family, but it would also be wise to offer to your family and especially your adopted child as needed.

-- Education – some agencies provide education and seminars to help you prepare in the adoption process.
+– Education – some agencies provide education and seminars to help you prepare for the adoption process.
 Whether or not this is included in the fee, it is a great place to spend your money and help alleviate surprises along the way.
 Most attorneys do not offer this, but you can find other avenues for educating yourself and your family.
 Do not underestimate the power of books, podcasts, and other easily accessible avenues too.
 You may also want to look for opportunities that would benefit you and your child after placement.
-One example of this is a hair care workshop available for transracial families and learning how to care and style hair of other ethnicities.
+One example of this is a hair care workshop available for transracial families and learning how to care for and style hair of other ethnicities.
 This is especially important for adopting black girls.

-- Profile Books – most people you will work with for matching will require at least one profile books, although they may ask for more.
+– Profile Books – most people you will work with for matching will require at least one profile book, although they may ask for more.
 You will be expected to design and purchase these on your own.
 The cost can add up, but you can look for coupons.

 – Eating out for meetings – it is common to meet with the birth mother or family over a meal.
 Although it is not mandatory, it is courteous to pay for the birth mother or family’s meal and possibly the attorney or social worker joining you.
 We typically always meet with our children’s birth family over a meal, even as they grow older, and we always offer to pay.